Sean Osborn: Educator

-From 2006-2009 Osborn was on the faculty of the University of Washington, where he taught clarinet lessons, reedmaking, and clarinet techniques.
+From 2006 to 2009 Osborn was on the faculty of the University of Washington, where he taught clarinet lessons, reedmaking, and clarinet techniques.
 He was also on the faculty of the Cornish College of the Arts.
 He has presented scores of master classes throughout North America at the Eastman School of Music, Northwestern University, Rice University, Manhattan School of Music, and many other schools, as well as in Japan and Slovenia.
 During the summer, he coaches chamber groups at the Vivace! chamber music camp at Seattle Pacific University.
 He is also the founder and director of the free, educationally-based Clarinettissimo clarinet festival, held every October.

 His extensive website has much educational content, including a large series of videos and essays on playing orchestral excerpts, and other essays, including those published in The Clarinet.
 Additional videos on his YouTube page cover extended techniques and how to teach the clarinet.

 Namesakes

 Clarinetist Sean Osborn shouldn't be confused with Irish rower Seán Osborne.